llpeterson/foundation/architecture.md

 Protocol (SMTP), that enable the interoperation of popular applications.
-To understand the difference between an application layer protocol and an application, think of all the different World Wide Web browsers that are or have been available (e.g., Firefox, Safari, Netscape, Mosaic, Internet Explorer).
+To understand the difference between an application layer protocol and an application, think of all the different World Wide Web browsers that are or have been available (e.g., Firefox, Chrome, Safari, Netscape, Mosaic, Internet Explorer).
 There is a similarly large number of different implementations of web servers.
 The reason that you can use any one of these application programs to access a particular site on the Web is